noxabellus/zzb/README.md

 ## Documentation

-Zig doc available at [noxabell.us/zzb](http://noxabell.us/zzb).
+Zig doc available at [noxabell.us/zzb](https://noxabell.us/zzb).

-You can also generate it with `zig build-lib -femit-docs fno-emit-bin src/zzb.zig`.
+You can also generate it with `zig build-lib -femit-docs -fno-emit-bin src/zzb.zig`.

 ## Usage